toaditi/foundation/ofbiz-framework/intermediate/developing_find_order.md

 5. Validate the service by calling it with different search parameters.

 ### **Step 5: Creating and Updating Orders**
-1. Define a service called `createOrder` to add new orders.
+1. Use the `createOrder` to add new orders.
 The service should:
    - Take the customer ID, ordered items (product IDs and quantities), shipping address, and payment preferences as required fields.
    - Automatically generate an Order ID.
    - Set the initial order status to `"ORDER_CREATED"`.